JY-H/PLT-Untitled/README.md

     ```

 ### TODO
-every pull request should come with a test case to prove that the newly implemented functionality fully works
+Every pull request should come with a test case to prove that the newly implemented functionality fully works.

-Apr.1st: get everything you can do in main (aka everything you can do in C) done
+#### Apr.1st: get everything you can do in main (aka everything you can do in C) done
-priority:
+* priority:
-assignment, binop, unop
+* assignment, binop, unop
-cast
+* cast
-if, elseif, elseifs
+* if, elseif, elseifs
-for, while, break, continue
+* for, while, break, continue

 #### TESTING TODOs:
 * Remember to add additional testing scripts if you implement a new functionality.